Why hire a Birth Doula?

 Lower rates of unwanted intervention

-Reduced epidural and cesarean rates
+Reduced cesarean rates

 Higher satisfaction with birth experiences